anakin004/Crimson/README.md

 # Crimson Engine

-- **README**: I decided to work in a development repository apart from this.
+# IMPORTANT: I decided to work in a development repository apart from this.
 There is going to be doing a big release of Crimson in the upcomming weeks!
 It will be including a full 3D renderer, 3D renderer will likely come first and then the 2D renderer, libraries like Box2D, Physx, yaml-cpp, assimp, and some networking multiplayer stuff soon after!
 If you are seeing this watch my repository!
 I am very excited for this upcomming release!

 Crimson is an open-source game engine currently under development including 2D and 3D environments imported tools used are found in the Crimson/vendor directory